common-workflow-library/cwl-patterns/README.md

 A bash script can be passed as a string via the command line and invoked from the command line.  ([example](list-of-files-bash.cwl)).

-## Bash script processing a list of files
+## Manipulating a list of files using expressions
 > I have an input that is a list of files.
-I will
+I wish to do processing based on the
+> file paths.

 This depends a bit on what the expression is intended to do.
 The easiest is if the whole processing can be done in javascript.
 In this case the pattern looks